aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/animate-charts-pptx-aspose-slides-java/_index.md

 Presentation presentation = new Presentation(dataDir + "/ExistingChart.pptx");
 ```

+---

-## Implementation Guide
+## Step‑by‑Step Guide to Animate Charts

-Now that you have Aspose.Slides set up, let's implement chart animations in your PowerPoint presentations.

-### Feature 1: Presentation Initialization
+### Step 1: Presentation Initialization
-This feature demonstrates how to initialize a presentation from an existing file.

-#### Overview
-Begin by loading the presentation where the chart is located.
-This step prepares your document for further manipulations.
+Load the source presentation so we can manipulate its contents.

 ```java
 import com.aspose.slides.Presentation;